Charging the battery

 The web browser device (ex. your phone) detects that the openSPOT3 AP is no longer available, and drops the connection.
 It should automatically connect back to the previously used Wi-Fi network.
 If it does not, connect it to the same Wi-Fi network as the openSPOT3.

-A successful connection to the Wi-Fi network is indicated by an alternating green/yellow (or green) status LED on the openSPOT3 which means the Null connector is active and the device is connected to the Wi-Fi network.
+A successful connection to the Wi-Fi network is indicated by an alternating green/orange (or green) status LED on the openSPOT3 which means the Null connector is active and the device is connected to the Wi-Fi network.

 Quick Setup initialization

-Open SharkRF Link in your web browser.
+If the openSPOT3 is connected to the Wi-Fi network (indicated by green or green/orange) flashing LED, then open SharkRF Link in your web browser.
 Enter the openSPOT3's device UID (you can find this ID on the sticker at the bottom of the openSPOT3), then click on the Connect button.

 The openSPOT3's web interface will open in your web browser.
 If not, then make sure your browser device (phone/tablet/computer) is connected to the exact same Wi-Fi network as the openSPOT3, and that the openSPOT3 is connected to the Wi-Fi network indicated be green/orange or green LED.